wanderloop/dclassifier/README.md

 help of this!

 System/Setup Requirements:
-You should have the following libraries on your system cv2 numpy PIL selenium webdriver for Chrome/Firefox re pyautogui
+You should have the following libraries on your system (Windows) cv2 numpy PIL selenium webdriver for Chrome/Firefox re pyautogui
 Selenium